FaysouRGB/Copper/README.md

 # Copper DBMS

 Copper DBMS is a database management software written in Rust as a S4 project at EPITA.
+It includes tables, column and an sql-like query language support.

 # Authors